ShwethaN25/Heavy-Vehicle-Restriction-Alert/README.md

 - **Frameworks**: YOLO for vehicle detection and NVIDIA DeepStream for optimized real-time inference.
 - **Platform**: Built to run on NVIDIA Jetson devices or systems with CUDA-enabled GPUs.
 - **Languages**: Python, C++ (optional for integration).
-- **Dependencies**: NVIDIA De epStream SDK, CUDA, cuDNN, and other required libraries.
+- **Dependencies**: NVIDIA DeepStream SDK, CUDA, cuDNN, and other required libraries.

 ## Tech stack
 - **DeepStream**: Streaming Analytics toolkit for video, image, audio processing/understanding.